Jaimeloeuf/config/README.md

-# Config / rc files
+# Config
 A collection of my personal program config files, and rc files used on my systems.
 Feel free to use these files however you like :)

 rc files can mean the following in unix/unix-like systems:
 1. Runtime Configuration